CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It creates the object.

-- It holds the value of the user's password.
+- It holds the user's password.

-- It contains the value of the database name.
+- It contains the database name.

-- It stores the value of the DSN prefix `pgsql:`.
+- It stores the `pgsql:` DSN prefix.

-- It holds the value of the `PDO_PGQSL DSN` statement.
+- It holds the `PDO_PGQSL DSN` statement.

 /// type=SS, answer=[4]